gmoraleslondono/todoly/README.md

 ## Development

-To run this project localy use the following command:
+To run this project locally use the following command:

 `gradle run`